ryppl/boost-history/statistics/adaptive_rejection_sampling/libs/ars/doc/readme.txt

 A tool for testing is provided for standard distributions, which makes use of their known cdf to produce kolmogorov-smirnov statistics.

-[ Bugs ]

-Since Jan 20, convergence fails in the test.

 [ Compiler ]

 Tested Jan 20, 2010